Michelle Sie Whitten

 Michelle has also served as the Executive Director of the Anna and John J. Sie Foundation since 2005.
 Since that time, the Anna and John J. Sie Foundation has become one of the largest sources of grant money for Down syndrome-related research and programs.
 Michelle was a key architect in establishing the Linda Crnic Institute for Down Syndrome and its Sie Center for Down Syndrome at the Children’s Hospital Colorado.

-For her Down syndrome-related work, Michelle has received several awards including the 2011 inaugural National Football Foundation Community Outreach Award, two prestigious 2011 ICON awards for the Be Beautiful Be Yourself Fashion Show, the 2010 Rainbow of Hope Award from Keshet of the Rockies, the 2009 Developmental Pathways Frances Owens Family Involvement award, the 2007 Arc Thrift Community Leadership Award, and the 2007 National Down Syndrome Congress’ Exceptional Meritorious Service Award.
+For her Down syndrome-related work, Michelle has received several awards including the 2014 Triumphant Woman Award from the Excelsior Youth Center, the 2013 Colorado Cross Disability Coalition award, the 2013 National Down Syndrome Congress’ President’s Award, the 2011 inaugural National Football Foundation Community Outreach Award, eight ICON awards from 2011 to 2013, the 2010 Rainbow of Hope Award from Keshet of the Rockies, the 2009 Developmental Pathways Frances Owens Family Involvement award, and the 2007 Arc Thrift Community Leadership Award.